 Once your company’s current NPS score has been determined, it’s time to take action to help your score move upward.
 No matter what score you’ve earned—it could be -14, 56, or 90—you should always strive to improve your NPS, as it is one of the top customer satisfaction metrics you should be tracking to best support your enterprise.
 Below are just a few of the strategies you can put in place to grow your score.

 1. Position NPS Surveys Where They Have Impact

 To maximize your response rate for NPS surveys, provide multiple feedback channels.
 Think about where and how you offer your NPS surveys.
-In-app outreach tends to receive higher response rates, but email engagement often leads to deeper feedback that explains their scoring choice.
+Consider trying transactional NPS (TNPS)surveys, which are sent directly after a customer interacts with a business.
+Also, In-app outreach tends to receive higher response rates, but email engagement often leads to deeper feedback that explains their scoring choice.
 Keep in mind, the more insight you receive from your customers, the more you can drill down to the specifics of what areas need improvement.